Our aim is that pupils at Willowbrook School:

 At Willowbrook School we take internet safety extremely seriously.
 Every year group participates in lessons on e-safety and children understand how to stay safe when using technology.
 E-safety is also incorporated as part of our Spring 1 whole-school PSHE theme, 'Safety'.
 There are lots of brilliant free parent/carer guides that you can find here.

-There are three attachments below:
+There are two attachments below:

 3. An outline of curriculum coverage/progression within the Purple Mash scheme.